rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 useradd librenms -d /opt/librenms -M -r -s "$(which bash)"
 ```

 This command sets the default directory for the user to `/opt/librenms` however the `-M` option says "do not create the directory."
-The reason is that this happens upon LibreNMS's install.
+The reason is that this happens upon LibreNMS's installation.
 The `-r` says to make this user a system account and the `-s` says to set the shell (in this case, to "bash").

 ## Download LibreNMS and set permissions